Alcorn State University: Accreditation

-Alcorn State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Associate, Bachelor's, Master's, and Specialist in Education degrees.
+Alcorn State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Associate, Bachelor's, Master's, Specialist's, and Doctorate degrees.

 Alcorn's teacher education program is accredited by the National Council for the Accreditation of Teacher Education.
 The Bachelor of Science in Nutrition and Dietetics is accredited by the American Dietetics Association.
 The Associate of Science in Nursing degree, the Bachelor of Science in Nursing degree, and the Master of Science in Nursing degree programs are accredited by the National League for Nursing Accrediting Commission.
 Alcorn State University is an accredited institutional member of the National Association of Schools of Music, the National Association of Industrial Technology, and the American Association of Family and Consumer Sciences.

 Locations

 The main campus is located in Alcorn State University census-designated place, an unincorporated area in Claiborne County, Mississippi.
+The campus is often referred to as "The Reservation".
 It is 45 mi south of Vicksburg, 40 mi north of Natchez, and 80 mi southwest of Jackson.
 It is near Lorman.

-The Nursing School and the Business School's Master of Business Administration (MBA) program are located in Natchez, Mississippi.
-The university also has a class center in Vicksburg.
+The Nursing School is located in Natchez, Mississippi.
+The university also has technology centers at the Thad Cochran Mississippi Center for Innovation and Technology (MCITy) in Vicksburg.